flexie/eas-4803-8803-ccs/docs/Assignments/homework1.md

 A. Donev et al., Improving the Density of Jammed Disordered Packings Using Ellipsoids, Science, 303, 990--993 (2004)

 D.A.
-Weitz, acking in the Spheres,
+Weitz, Packing in the Spheres,
 Science, 303, 968--969 (2004);

 measure the porosity of a random close packing of M&M's.
 Verify your result by bringing your particular collection of M&M's to class.
 You can work with other kinds of cookie packs as you like.
-(In addition, a brief report on your experiment, including a short discussion of how your result agrees or disagrees with what is presented in the above articles, is required.)
+(In addition, a brief report on your experiment, including a short discussion of how your result agrees or disagrees with what is presented in the above articles, if required.)